 In 1965, Zeta Gamma Chapter was installed at the University of Alberta making Theta Chi Fraternity an International organization.
 In 1992, Theta Pi/Bridgewater State was installed as Theta Chi Fraternity's 200th chapter.
 Theta Chi once again returned to its alma mater, Norwich University, to celebrate its 150th Anniversary in 2006.

 2013/2014 was a banner year for Theta Chi Fraternity.
 The 175,000th member was initiated, and overall, our chapters initiated more men during this school year than at any point in Theta Chi's history.
 The Fraternity began a new national partnership with the USO (United Service Organizations) and also established its new health and safety initiative, Sacred Purpose.

 In 2016, Theta Chi Fraternity launched The Resolute Man to define the desired outcomes of membership in a measurable fashion and to provide guidance to collegiate members on how to gain the most from their Theta Chi experience.
 The Resolute Journey, a standardized pledge education program, and The Marshals Summit were implemented to further support The Resolute Man.

-On April 27, 2019, Theta Chi Fraternity installed its 241st chapter, Kappa Mu at Point Loma Nazarene University.
-More than 191,000 men have been initiated into the Fraternity since its founding.
+On May 7, 2022, Theta Chi Fraternity installed its 245th chapter, Kappa Pi at Boston University.
+More than 200,000 men have been initiated into the Fraternity since its founding.
 Theta Chi is the 21st oldest American collegiate men’s fraternity and currently ranks 14th in number of active chapters, 15th in number of collegiate members, and 12th in total number of initiates since founding.